Rising-Stars-by-Sunshine/CS-ECON206_Yiwei_Liang_Final_Project/README.md

    - If the players are AI-controlled, a random strategy is chosen.
 Otherwise, the human player is prompted for their actions.
    - Players decide whether to use stratagems or not.
 If they choose to use stratagems, they select a specific stratagem and execute it using the `which_stra` method.
    - Players determine their actual pay values for goods and the tell values they want to convey to the opponent.
-   - The game handles dependent moves, adjusting pay values based on opponent's tell values and a random factor.
+   - The game handles dependent moves, adjusting pay values based on the opponent's tell values and a random factor.
-   - Money and goods are updated based on the pay values and a decrease rate.
+   - Money and goods are updated based on the pay values and a decreased rate.
    - The game determines the winner based on the players' money.
 The winning player is recorded, along with the winning strategies used.
 3. The game continues for multiple rounds until completion.
 4. The game keeps track of the real winning results by comparing each player's money to their initial money.